sachithmuhandiram/codereview/README.md

 No need to have locally installed `golang` instance.
 If you have locally installed `golang` ,some libries may show as not found locally in your IDE.
 It wont be a problem.

+Project developed and tested in Debian environment

 ## Prerequest

 * [Docker](https://www.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/).

 * MySQL 5.7.* ( 5.7.29 used for development)

 Linux environment is prefered.
-Didnt test on Windows and MacOS.
-(Project developed and tested in Debian environment)
+Didnt test on Windows.

 ## How to run